Spring (operating system): Name service

 Most operating systems include a variety of naming services.
 The most basic example is a file system, in which the files are internally referred to by a "handle", a small number, while a separate directory gives the files names with which the users interact.
-The same kind of name/identifier dichotomy occurs many other parts of the typical Unix system; printers are named in the etc/printcap file, small numbers and strings in the environment variables, and network locations in DNS.
+The same kind of name/identifier dichotomy occurs in many other parts of the typical Unix system; printers are named in the etc/printcap file, small numbers and strings in the environment variables, and network locations in DNS.
 Each of these systems provided its own names, with a custom API, making the different objects appear completely different even in concept.

 Other systems had attempted to add naming systems to existing Unix systems, but generally these were "covers" over the existing functionality which simply collected up all the names from these various services and presented them in one collection.
 Due to the fact they relied on knowing about the underlying system layout they tended to be rather inflexible, not making it easy for new services to be added.
 These seem to have seen little use.

 Only in a completely new operating system could one hope to provide a universal service.
 For instance, Plan 9 used the file system as a universal naming service; everything from printers to windows could be accessed by name through the file system.
 This is an extension of the original Unix concept, one which had slowly disappeared as more and more functionality had been added over the years.

 Mach did not have a naming service of any sort for its ports.
 This proved to be a serious problem, because programs had to know in advance what servers they had to call in order to ask the kernel to provide a port.
 This meant that replacing functionality was much more difficult than it should have been; a new printer server needed to sit on the same ports as the old one for instance: there would be no way to run two side by side for development.
 If ports were instead referred to by name, servers could sit on different ports and simply use the same name.
 This functionality, provided by a name server, was considered highly important under Spring.